johnkinsky/book/docs/source/resources/resources_intro.rst

 Markup Languages and Formatting Standards
 ==========================================

-Core technologies and guidelines to separate format from presentation.
+Core technologies and guidelines to structure content, which separates style from presentation and enables reuse in new contexts and multiple formats.

 - `markdown <https://www.markdownguide.org/basic-syntax/>`_
 - `reStructuredText <https://docutils.sourceforge.io/rst.html>`_